princeton-nlp/SWE-agent/README.md

 On [SWE-bench](https://github.com/princeton-nlp/SWE-bench), SWE-agent resolves **12.29%** of issues, achieving the state-of-the-art performance on the full test set.

+SWE-agent is built and maintained by researchers from Princeton University.

 <p align="center">
   <img src="assets/results+preview.png" style="width: 80%; height: auto;">
 </p>